Ride guidelines

 What you need to join

-• Helmet - mandatory.
-No helmet, no ride.
+Helmet - this is mandatory.
+No helmet = no ride.

-• Road or gravel bike - city bikes aren't suitable for our pace and routes.
+Road or gravel bike - Mountain, city & fixed-gear bikes aren't suitable for our pace and routes.

-• Right clothing - dress for the weather, ride comfortably.
+Right clothing - dress for the weather, ride comfortably and use cycling clothing.
+No regular clothing or non-cycling sportwear.

 How we ride